s108000389/2021_1_courses/系統安全/AIOT系統/超入門實作 Python AIoT 智能物聯網/readme.md

 It is neither related to Linux nor Windows and is being maintained by a dedicated community of volunteers.

 5. Windows IoT Core
+9. Ubuntu Core
+11. Ubuntu Mate
+12. Domoticz
+Domoticz is a free and open-source Home Automation System designed to enable users monitor and configure various devices such as switches, sensors and meters like temperature, Electra, gas, water, UV, wind, etc. and notifications/alerts can be set to any device.

+16. Kali Linux
 ```
 ```
 Raspbian ===> Raspberry Pi OS